Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 Supported currencies on Wise and Revolut cards

 Revolut accounts support 30+ currencies, with no fees to spend a currency you hold.
-If you don’t have the currency you need in your account, the card will convert for you, with the mid-market rate to your plan limit.
-If you exceed your plan limit, you’ll pay a 0.5% - 1% fair usage fee.
-There’s also an extra out of hours fee to convert currencies on the weekend.
+If you don’t have the currency you need in your account, the card will convert for you, with the Revolut rate and no extra fees on weekdays, to your plan limit.
+If you exceed your plan limit, you’ll pay a 0.5% fair usage fee.
+There’s also an extra 1% out of hours fee to convert currencies on the weekend.

 Alternative cards